arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 gang.
 The Black Sun are using the back rooms of the Silent Sun cantina as a secret warehouse.
 A Noetikon was seen in a recent shipment.
 Head to the Silent Sun cantina and investigate.
+- Masters Noab hulis, Nomi Da'Boda, Wole Vahn
+- Yuon's illness is a kind of mind control
+- Noetikon of Secrets might have more info

+The Coming Darkness: Attros Finn has contacted you.
+Master Yuon Par’s illness is getting worse, and she has turned violent.
+You must stop Master Yuon from hurting herself or anyone else.
+Return to the Senate tower medical ward and speak to Attros Finn.

 Shadows: You are tracking three Noetikons, relics that may have a cure for your sick Master, Yuon Par.
 The first two Noetikons have pieces of the puzzle, but